tower1ight/World/1.Places/Geography and Borders/Cathedral Walks/{cathedral isles}.md

   - Telor
   - Location
 aliases:
-Location Type: Sovereign, Region, or Topology
+Location Type: Feature, Geography, or Topography
 ---

  # what is it